MaxR522/MaxR522/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-- 🔭 I’m currently working as JS web developer
+- 🔭 I’m currently working as full time web developer
 - 🌱 I try to learn something new everyday
 - 👯 I’m looking for collaboration on web project
 <!--